kolenaIO/kolena/docs/installing-kolena.md

     AttributeError: type object 'SingleProcessResponse' has no attribute '__pydantic_model__'
     ```

-    If you see the error above, please check that your `pydantic` version and make sure that V1 is installed.
+    If you see the error above, please install the latest version of `kolena`.

 #### Extra Dependency Groups